 This is a temporary solution.
 Access to .local addresses will stop again at some point and you will have to repeat this work-around to regain access.

-Here’s to cause and why this solution works:
+Here’s the cause and why this solution works:

 At some point, an iOS update seems to have caused this issue.
 The problem is Apple’s usage of .local addresses for its bonjour services (which allows devices to advertise their services, such as printing an airplay).
 Bonjour does not play nicely with other services which use .local.
 Bonjour is somehow interrupting the DNS resolution of these addresses.
 It intercepts the communication of for example, your browser and the device providing the service and the presenting symptom (at least in my case) is a browser timeout.
 The browser claims that the website simply stopped responding.
 Each device has its own strategy to try and resolve domain names.
 On a mac, that can be configured using the /etc/hosts file, but on an iPhone, the user doesn’t have a way of editing that equivalent setting.
 What’s more is, the iPhone caches these shortcuts, and it’s that cache that is the problem.
 Turning on airplane mode flushes that cache and allows your services you’ve manually set up on your network’s devices to get through.
 However at some point, bonjour is going to come along and cause that cache to be reinitialized and cause the issue to recur.
 This is why this is not a permanent solution.